 Continuous adaptation of the hydraulic output adapts to the system's changing requirements.
 Changing requirements can be expected especially when thermostatic valves or mixers are used.

 The basic advantages of the electronic control are:

-- Energy saving at the same time as reduced operating costs - Reduced number of differential pressure valves required - Reduction of flow noise tors with cast or screwed-on feet.
+- · Energy saving at the same time as reduced operating costs - · Reduced number of differential pressure valves required - · Reduction of flow noise - Modification of the pump to changing operating requirements